 We encourage you to learn more about allergies and asthma.
 Let us tell you a little about our medical practice, The Allergy and Asthma Clinic, which specializes in taking care of patients with these very treatable medical conditions.
 We specialize in helping people who suffer from allergic disorders.
 We are committed to the best possible health care for all of our patients.
 We pride ourselves in paying lots of attention to those little details that we know can make a big difference.
 We want to make it as easy as possible for you to get your allergy care at our office.
 If you have any questions or concerns, please call us and we will do our best to address them.

 We strive to provide you with the very best care available for asthma, hay fever, sinus symptoms and other allergic disorders.
 We offer you innovative, comprehensive care in a warm, personal environment.

 What Is an Allergist?

 As the name implies, an allergist is a physician who specializes in taking care of people with allergies.
 We define an allergy as an unusual sensitivity to a substance which most people tolerate and which is generally considered harmless.
 The substance causing the allergic reaction is called an ALLERGEN.
-Allergens can include certain foods, chemicals, additives, and drugs.
 Sometimes allergens come in contact our skin, such as plants or clothing.
 Insect stings expose us to venom, which can cause very severe allergic reactions in some people.
 Allergens in the air we breathe include pollens, dust, and molds.
 They can affect our eyes, nose, and lungs and can cause allergic reactions.
-Some of the common reactions to allergens are hay fever, asthma, and hives.
+Some common conditions caused by allergies are hay fever, asthma, and hives.
 You may also experience headaches, fatigue, irritability and other unpleasant symptoms.

-Most allergies can be treated with good medical care delivered by a competent allergist.
-The symptoms can be controlled and patients can lead healthy, productive lives.
+Most allergies can be with with up to date treatments delivered by an experienced allergist and staff.
+The symptoms can be controlled, allowing patients to lead healthy, productive lives.